BhargavKadali39/retro-controller/README.md

 Hands-on trial available on my [vercel](https://retro-controller.vercel.app/) deployed site and at [codepen](https://codepen.io/bhargavkadali39/pen/zYdEprR) .

+NOTE: For mobile users landscape is preferred while viewing in vercel deployed site.

 Below is a demo video of the finish product